 - 100+ responsive design themes and responsive template library

 - 3D transforms, rotate objects in 3D space

 - Global swatches where you define key colors as variables so that each time you change the color, every instance of that color updates

-- Access to custom fonts and you can upload your own fonts or add free Google Fonts
+- Access to custom fonts and you can upload your own fonts (custom typography) or add free Google Fonts

 - Flexbox – to build responsive layouts in a visual interface